AkshatWM/AI-Companion/README.md

 It uses Ollama to run the chat model locally on-device because if She/He isn't running locally on-device, She/He isn't yours.

-This project was inspired by Grok AI Companion, so I tried to make something close to that.
+I tried to make the project have some of that Visual Novel Game type of feel to it.

 Every line of code is hand written so that I can learn to use/practise the languages.